 - Compatibility.
 Not all VPN providers have browser extensions.
 This is something that you should find out in advance to avoid disappointments down the line.
 If there is a plugin for Firefox, this doesn’t automatically mean that Chrome proxy extension is available by default.

 - Features.
 Nowadays, you wouldn’t amaze anyone by saying that your tool routes your connection through safer passages.
 The users are used to getting extra bonuses that make these extensions worthwhile.
 This can range from malware website filters or tracking blocks – everything helps.

 - Speed.
 Average daily Internet usage patterns usually involve videos, music, and photos, which all require significant bandwidth.
 You won’t get a huge mileage from the tool if it significantly slows you down.

 - Countries and servers.
 There is a direct link between the server coverage and the stability of the service.
 If there’s plenty of servers to choose from, it isn’t such a big deal if some of them are disabled for scheduled maintenance.
-So for a user, this means not only the better variety but also – better user experience.
+So, for a user, this means not only a better variety but also a better user experience.

 - Price.
 The average monthly VPN subscription price is around ~$5.
 This works as a helpful measuring unit to determine whether the service offers more than you’d expect.
 If the price costs twice as much but isn’t adding much in other departments, it’s probably not a good deal.

 Why do I need a VPN extension for Chrome?